 About the Program

-NEW THIS YEAR!
-Prioritizing Black and indigenous participation, the mission of the Ujima Singers is to bring musical and cultural collectivity to the Black community here in Western Mass!
+Prioritizing Black and indigenous (BIPOC) participation, the mission of the Ujima Singers is to bring musical and cultural collectivity to the Black community here in Western Mass!
 Director Evelyn Harris specializes in music as activism, and aims to create a space for intergenerational education through song.

 NCMC is proud to offer several tuition options for participants.